 The Alaeddin Mosque complex also incorporates the Mausoleum of the Seljuk Sultans of Rum.

-Perhaps, you can imagine my disappointment when I arrived there, to see that a large section of the complex was under restoration and closed for visits.
+Perhaps, you can imagine my disappointment when I saw that a large section of the complex was under restoration and closed for visits.
 They were restoring many historic sites in Istanbul and also one imperial mosque in Bursa.
 I will certainly go back to Istanbul and will visit everything that I missed.

 But going all the way to Bursa and Konya, to find closed historic monuments, it’s a different thing.